-We recommend you to arrive one day earlier to get over your jetlag and adjust to the local climate and get the first feeling of the country.
+We recommend you arrive one day earlier to get over your jet lag and adjust to the local climate, as well as to get a feel for the country.
 If you arrive one day earlier, you can use the day to relax or explore Rome, the eternal city and capital of Italy.
 If you wish, Better Moments can help you with booking a hotel and local excursions.

 DAY 1: ROME – MEET MARCO DI LAURO